Corporate Governance and External Peer Review

 The final element of the external peer review is compliance with professional standards.
 While this may sound simple enough, the need to focus on this element is crucial.
 For example, the reviewer needs to ask, "Do the analysis and report meet applicable standards of practice, statements of principles, and other standards (e.g., National Association of Insurance Commissioners statutory accounting standards)?"

 Many times, just asking this question may be enough.
 However, there are a number of issues that can materially complicate this part of the review.
-For example, accounting standards and requirements regarding the statement of actuarial opinion are constantly changing.
+For example, accounting standards and requirements regarding the statement of actuarial opinion are constantly changing, particularly for captive insurance companies.
 Instances exist where long-standing actuarial analyses and statements of actuarial opinion may not immediately respond to these changes.
-Similarly, ASOPs are frequently updated and require updated wording in many parts of actuarial reports.
+Similarly, ASOPs and actuarial practice notes are frequently updated and can require updated wording in many parts of actuarial reports.
+A current example relates to Actuarial Statement of Practice No. 20, Discounting of Property/Casualty Claim Estimates (ASOP 20), which has added several new documentation requirements in actuarial reports when discounting is used.

 Benefits of External Peer Review

 The benefits of external peer review are many.
 First, the performance of the external peer review involves "another actuary qualified in the same practice area" as the report's author, ensuring the reviewer is familiar with the essential methods and assumptions as well as all applicable professional standards.
-The external peer reviewer is also independent, meaning he or she can review the actuarial report from the perspective of the interested party rather than that of the initial principal.
-This can be essential, especially for lawyers, reinsurers, and insurance regulators who often have very different perspectives from the insurers, captives, and self-insureds they work with.
-Finally, the external peer review focuses on material risks and avoids the unnecessary time and expense.
+The external peer reviewer is also independent, meaning they can review the actuarial report at arm's length from the principal.
+This can be essential, especially for auditors, lawyers, reinsurers, and insurance regulators who often have very different perspectives from the insurers, captives, and self-insureds they work with.
+Finally, the external peer review focuses on material risks and strives to avoid unnecessary time and expense.

 As a result, parties requesting external peer review can experience the following.